mjgm97/ludix-platform/README.md

 ## Design

 - **One server for every game.** A single small Node/Express/SQLite backend runs the whole suite.
-There is one database file, created automatically the first time you start it — nothing to migrate or set up.
+There is one database file, created automatically the first time you start it, with nothing to migrate or set up.
 - **The analytics don't care which game sent the data.** Games just report runs and events tagged with a game id; engagement, process mining, network analysis, clustering and prediction all work off that shared stream, so adding a game adds no analytics code.
-- **The dashboard has no build step.** Its charts, networks and SHAP plots are drawn as plain inline SVG — no bundler, no CDN, no front-end framework — which keeps it easy to read, host, and check for yourself.
+- **The dashboard has no build step.** Its charts, networks and SHAP plots are drawn as plain inline SVG (no bundler, no CDN, no front-end framework), which keeps it easy to read, host, and check for yourself.
 - **Adding a game means copying the template.** The copy already knows how to sign a player in, record scores, feed the leaderboard, and stream analytics; anything you build with an `index.html` shows up on the landing page.
-- **No passwords for learners.** A student picks a unique name once and gets a private token that lets only them submit under it — simple enough for a classroom, with no accounts to manage.
+- **No passwords for learners.** A student picks a unique name once and gets a private token that lets only them submit under it, which is simple enough for a classroom, with no accounts to manage.

 <div align="center">
 <img alt="Ludix learner landing page" src="docs/img/landing.jpg" width="80%">